Torus Quotients as Global Quotients by Finite Groups: Characterization of torus quotients: proof of main theorem

-\begin{example} Consider the surface $X$ cut out by $xy=z^2(z+1)$.
-The completed local ring at the singular point agrees with the completed local ring at the singular point of the toric variety $xy=z^2$, so by Corollary \ref{cor:pointed-affine-restriction}, we have that the formal local class group is $\ZZ/2$ at the cone point, and trivial elsewhere.
+The completed local ring at the singular point agrees with the completed local ring at the singular point of the toric variety $x^2+y^2=-z^2$, so by Corollary \ref{cor:pointed-affine-restriction}, we have that the formal local class group is $\ZZ/2$ at the cone point, and trivial elsewhere.
+The Weil divisor $D$ cut out by the ideal $(x-iy,z)$ is clearly non-principal at the origin, so it generates the formal local class group.
+Since $2D$ is Cartier, the proof of Theorem \ref{thm:criterion} shows that $X$ is expressible as a $\mu_2$-quotient of a smooth variety. \end{example}

-We have the Weil divisor parameterized as $\bigl(t(t+1),t,t\bigr)$, or cut out by the ideal $I=\bigl(x-y(y+1),y-z\bigr)$.
-To see it is not Cartier, it suffices to note that it is not principal in the first infinitesimal neighborhood of the origin; its reduction is given by $(x-y,y-z)$.

-By Theorem \ref{thm:criterion}, if $k$ is infinite and $\mathrm{char}(k)\neq2$, we see that $X$ is a quotient of a smooth variety by a finite diagonalizable group.
-In fact, since we are able to produce a single Weil divisor $D$ which generates all formal local class groups, with $2D$ Cartier, the proof of the theorem shows that there is a smooth variety $U$ and a generic $\mu_2$-torsor $U\to X$, ramified exactly over $D$. \end{example}

 \begin{example}[Strict toroidal embeddings are finite diagonalizable group quotients] Recall that a \emph{toroidal embedding} consists of a scheme $X$ and an open subset $W\subseteq X$ such that for every closed point $x\in X$, there exists a toric variety $Y$ with torus $T$, a point $y\in Y$ and an isomorphism of complete local rings $\hhat\O_{X,x}\to\hhat\O_{Y,y}$ sending the ideal of $X\setminus W$ to the ideal of $Y\setminus T$.
 The toroidal embedding $W\subseteq X$ is said to be \emph{strict} if every irreducible component of $X\setminus W$ is a normal divisor.